emrealtinok/sudoku_solvers/README.md

 # sudoku_solvers
 Attempting to solve Sudoku puzzles with three separate AIs

-In order to test the performance of my AIs, I generated 1000 Sudoku puzzles via this website: https://qqwing.com/generate.html
+In order to test the performance of my AIs, I generated 1000 Sudoku puzzles via [this website](https://qqwing.com/generate.html)
-I also tried to solve the [world's hardest Sudoku puzzle](https://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html)
+I also tried to solve the [world's hardest Sudoku puzzle](https://www.telegraph.co.uk/news/science/science-news/9359579/Worlds-hardest-sudoku-can-you-crack-it.html).

 This as an ongoing side project to practice what I learn and explore how I can implement and adapt various AI methods to solve Sudoku puzzles.
 All my code is written in Python.